racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

 and benchmarks, run
  ./auto.ss --show

-Naming no implementation/benchmark causes a standard of them to be run (as reported by --show).
+Naming no implementation/benchmark causes a standard set of them to be run (as reported by --show).
 Similarly, if the first named implementation/benchmak starts with "no-", the default set is used minus the "no-"-specified implementation/benchmark.